loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 - Efficient Functional Program ming using Linear Types: The Array Fragment @juan2015efficient

 == Pre-existing work in the group
-SLFL is a language designed by Jean-Philippe Bernardy with contributions from Filip Nordmark.
+System-Level Functional Language (SLFL) is a language based on Girard's linear logic #todo[Should PLL be referenced here too?] created by Jean-Philippe Bernardy #todo[correct?].
-Bernardy's "vision" is a strongly typed common machine-level language that can be used as an intermediate target.
-#todo[JP definitely needs to review this]
+SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for functional languages.

 In the master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024 Nordmark implements a virtual machine for a linearly typed language.
 Unfortunately the virtual machine language is untyped, and because SLFL is linearly typed, it can not be utilized as an intermediate language for compiling to SLFL.
-#todo[Why not have the VM as the final target?]\
-#todo[Maybe SLFL should not even be mentioned in this chapter]
+As the goal is to create efficient machine code, the virtual machine can not be a target language either.

+The goal of the thesis will be to complete the design of SLFL and create a compiler for the language.
+The language will be extended as well, and the extensions will be compiled.

+/*
 == Transition paragraph
 The scope of the thesis includes creating a compiler for SLFL that utilizes the linearity of the language, possibly extend SLFL with recursive data types, records, and laziness.
 Unless typing rules for the aforementioned extensions already exist, those will have to be formulated as well.
+*/